grodansparadis/vscp-doc-helper-library/vscphlp_newsession.md

 ```

 {% sample lang="python" %}
-Initialize the library using Pyhton.
+Open a new session using Pyhton.

 ```python
 fmt.Println("My first method")